-- PMRC will not advocate or promote in any of its activities or any course of action which is in contradiction to the definition of marriage defined as the union of a man and a woman to the exclusion of all others, voluntarily entered into for life.
+- PMRC will not advocate or promote in any of its resources or services which is in contradiction to the form and purpose of Catholic Marriage.

 - PMRC will strive to ensure the health and safety of all staff, volunteers, clients and others in our places of operations.

-- PMRC will hold itself accountable for its programmes and fiscal operations.
-It will seek appropriate objective certification that it meets standards of quality in its performance.
+- PMRC will hold itself accountable for its resources, services and fiscal operations.

-- PMRC will establish policies and procedures which assure the privacy of the relationship established with staff, volunteers, clients and other relevant bodies, within the frame-work of State and Federal laws.
+- PMRC will establish policies and procedures which assure the privacy of the relationship established with staff, volunteers, clients and other relevant bodies, within the framework of relevant laws in which it operates.

-- PMRC will subscribe to and advocate for, within its own policies and practices, the principle of subsidiary with its concern to leave the highest degree of freedom to the individual which is consonant with the common good.
+- PMRC will subscribe to and advocate for, within its own policies and practices, the principle of subsidiarity with its concern to leave the highest degree of freedom to the individual which is consistent with the common good.

-- In evaluating the effectiveness of its programmes, PMRC will not only take into account standards drawn from professional and bureaucratic practice, but will also take into account values of justice and love drawn from the Gospel.
+- In evaluating the effectiveness of its resources and services, PMRC will take into account standards drawn from professional and bureaucratic practice as well as the values of justice and love drawn from the Gospel.